heremaps/xyz-documentation/docs/cli/basic-features.md

     here xyz show -p p.property1,p.property2 -w

 !!!
-Note "Your account needs access to the XYZ Pro Services."
-[Learn more about XYZ Pro features here](../xyz_pro).
+Note "Your account needs access to the Data Hub Pro Services."
+[Learn more about Data Hub Pro features here](../xyz_pro).

 ##### Spatial Search

-You can use `--spatial` to search for features in an XYZ space that fall within a radius, or a polygon, or along a line.
-You can specify a point and a radius, a feature in another XYZ space, or a feature in a geojson file.
+You can use `--spatial` to search for features in a Data Hub space that fall within a radius, or a polygon, or along a line.
+You can specify a point and a radius, a feature in another Data Hub space, or a feature in a geojson file.

 - `--center`: comma separated `lat,lon` values that specify the center point for the search
 - `--radius`: the radius of the search, in meters, from the `--center` point, or a buffer around a geometry specified with `--feature` or `--geometry`
-- `--feature`: comma separated `spaceid,featureid` values that specify a reference geometry from another XYZ space -- this will return features from the first space that fall within or along a feature from the second space
+- `--feature`: comma separated `spaceid,featureid` values that specify a reference geometry from another Data Hub space -- this will return features from the first space that fall within or along a feature from the second space
 - `--geometry`: a single GeoJSON feature in a file to be uploaded for the spatial query

 These results are most easily viewable using `show -w`.